Aharon Chelouche

-Aharon Chelouche (אהרן שלוש / Arabic: هارون ثلاثة) (died 7 April 1920) was an Algerian Sephardic Jew, landowner, jeweler and moneychanger.
-During the end of the 19th century, he was a major figure in Jaffa's Jewish community.
-He was also known as the founder of Neve Tzedek neighborhood, now part of Tel Aviv, Israel.
+Aharon Chelouche (אהרן שלוש / هارون ثلاثة, Died April 7, 1920) was an Algerian Sephardic Jew, landowner, jeweler and moneychanger.
+At the end of the 19th century, he was a major figure in Jaffa's Jewish community.
+He was also known as the founder of the Neve Tzedek neighbourhood, now part of Tel Aviv, Israel.

 Early life

 Chelouche was born in the Algeria City of Oran.
 His family moved to Ottoman Palestine in 1840, when his parents travelled by ferry to Haifa.
 Soon afterwards the family moved to Nablus, then to Jerusalem, and thereafter finally to Jaffa.
 They became soon one of the leading families in the city, having exceptional good leadership skills.
 The Chelouche family had good connections with Arab families, as they spoke Arabic.
 One of the known family friends was a Turkish governor.
 Aharon had two sons, Avraham Haim and Yosef Eliyahu, as well as five daughters.

 Adult life and career

-Aharon worked in thegold and silver trade and as a money changer, and purchased land outside Jaffa.
+Aharon worked in the gold and silver trade and as a money changer, and purchased land outside Jaffa.
 He bought land north-east of Jaffa, where he built a house and then facilitated the creation of the neighbourhood of Neve Tzedek.
 Chelouche's house was one of the largest residential buildings in the late 19th century.
 The family started to grow and Aharon built a second floor for the house.
 At the east part of the house is a synagogue.
 Today the house is an important landmark in Neve Tzedek, but it is in a poor state of preservation and is again under construction.

 The Chelouche family has also been involved in the iron and tile industry.